Davis Arinaitwe

-Davis Karashani Arinaitwe (born 20 April 1987) is a Ugandan former cricketer who captained for the Ugandan national team.
+Davis Karashani Arinaitwe (born April 20, 1987) is a Ugandan former cricketer who captained the Ugandan national team.
 He is a right-handed batsman and a medium-fast bowler.
-He previously represented the Uganda under-19s at the 2004 and 2006 Under-19 World Cups (in Bangladesh and Sri Lanka, respectively).
-He was born in the city of Mbarara.
-He has played for Uganda in the ICC Intercontinental Cup, the ICC World Cup Qualifier, the ICC World Twenty20 Qualifier, and the World Cricket League.
+He represented the Uganda under-19s at the 2004 and 2006 Under-19 World Cups held in Bangladesh and Sri Lanka, respectively.
+He was born in the city of Mbarara and later played for Uganda in the ICC Intercontinental Cup, the ICC World Cup Qualifier, the ICC World Twenty20 Qualifier, and the World Cricket League.